jberthault/MIDILab/README.md

 The first time you launch it, and as long as you do not save any configuration file, it will start with a default configuration.

 This configuration consists in three windows named:
-- MIDILab: The main Windows containing controls, a trackbar, a tempo slider, a playlist and a transposer
+- MIDILab: The main window containing controls, a trackbar, a tempo slider, a playlist and a transposer
 - Keyboard: Two components representing a pitch wheel and a piano keyboard, both being interactive
 - SoundFont Properties: A window containing settings of the audio output, being based on SoundFonts